Takakiriy/typrm/README.md

 When the check content is `#file-template-any-lines:`, the check content written on the next line is searched in the target file.

+No error will occur even if there is a difference in tab width (number of space characters).
+Differences in the number of whitespace characters to the right of the hyphen that represent the YAML map sequence do not result in an error.

+`__Project__/root.yaml` file:

+    A part of ./target.yaml:  #file-template: ./target.yaml
+        name space:
+            interfaces:
+            objects:
+                -   fieldA:
+                    fieldB:
+                -   fieldA:
+                    fieldB:

+`__Project__/target.yaml` file:

+    name space:
+      interfaces:
+      objects:
+        - fieldA:
+          fieldB:
+        - fieldA:
+          fieldB:

 ## #if tag: set conditions